smarterer/leaderboard/README.rst

 a theoretical third-party app are 'logged in' (merely by specifying a username) and those users are prompted to oauth authenticate with Smarterer.
 Once a user is authenticated with Smarterer, they are presented the Smarterer embed widget to take a specific test on the application site.

-Note: While testing if you authenticate multiple simulated users using the same browser without logging out of a Smarterer account, you will authenticate multiple simulated users with the same Smarterer account.

 The application uses Flask as a web framework and a simple sqlite database to store Smarterer tokens as well as badge data for those users.
 It contains the main flows for conneting with the Smarterer API, oauth